marcojoe94/resume/README.md

 **What I've partecipated in:**

-- Defined product requirements in collaboration with stakeholders.
+- Defining Product requirements in collaboration with stakeholders.
-- Defined software design and executed backend development.
+- Software design and performed backend development.
-- Managed development teams for backend, frontend, and mobile projects.
+- Managing development teams for backend, frontend, and mobile projects.

 **Main Achieved Goals:**

-- Designed the initial prototype of a system, serving as a component within a larger platform: this component was responsible for handling the submission of informed consents for medical treatments.
-It was based on a Spring Boot microservice as ashared backend for a Vue micro frontend and a Flutter package.
+- I Designed the initial prototype of a system, serving as a component within a larger platform: this component was responsible for handling the submission of informed consents for medical treatments.
+It was based on a Spring Boot microservice as a shared backend for a Vue micro frontend and a Flutter package.

 **Role:** Java and Python software engineer | 08/2020 - 01/2022